 Managing Director, The Finley Group, Inc.

 Philips Academy was founded in 2005 by Barbara Parrish, an educator, and Phil and Jane Blount, parents of a child with learning disabilities.
-Motivated to find a school that exactly met their son’s needs.
+The Blounts were motivated to find a school that exactly met their son’s needs.

 Philips was opened in 2005 with two full-time students and two staff members.
 In 2009, after requests from parents, we launched Bridges, a program for young adults who have graduated from high school and still need vocational training as well as comprehensive life and social skill instruction.